Is Tijuana safe to travel to in 2021?

 Is Tijuana Safe?

-The San Diego/Tijuana transborder conglomeration is the fourth biggest in the world, with over 5 million people living close to the border.
+The San Diego/Tijuana transborder conglomeration is the fourth biggest in the world!
+It has over 5 million people living close to the border – not just the Mexican stereotypes you may be familiar with.

 It features a humungous urban landscape, making it the 11th largest urban area in the whole of North America.